AdaCore/ada-spark-rfcs/meta/rfc-improved-generic-instantiations.md

 true edge this feature gives us in the last step.
 Let's go to the next iteration

-### Second step: Implicit instantiation of generics
+### Second step: Structural instantiation of generics

 This one is the big step up, that will allow us to get one step closer to the initial intent.
-Using implicit instantiation of generic functions [(see RFC here (TODO))](https://TODO), we would be able to write the following:
+Using structural instantiation of generics [(see RFC here)](../considered/rfc-structural-generic-instantiation.md), we would be able to write the following:

 ```ada
 function Sum (X: Float_Array) return Float is